LeTechie/WiFiRecon/README.md

 # WiFiRecon
 This repository provides a tool for WiFi reconnaissance on Windows Systems, enabling users to collect essential data on nearby Access Points (APs).
-The collected data can be used to reliably optimize WiFi networks, such as mapping signal strength and WiFi usage within a building.
+The collected data can be used to reliably optimize WiFi networks, such as mapping WiFi signal strength within a building.

 Tested with python 3.11, 3.12